Importance of Hazard Categories in Aviation SMS

 Some organizations will struggle most with Human Factor related issues, while others with environmental-based factors.
 Hazard categories, when looked at as a whole, show valuable data trends for safety reporting and audit findings within an aviation SMS.
 In our example chart above, we can see that 4 of the 5 top hazard categories are Human Factors-related.

-On the other hand, lack of safety reporting numbers for certain hazard categories may also be an indicator of under-reporting.
-So in many ways, hazard categories provides valuable data on organizational behavior to focus on, as well as trends in safety monitoring and subsequent safety reporting (or lack thereof).
+On the other hand, a lack of safety reporting numbers for certain hazard categories may also be an indicator of under-reporting.
+So in many ways, hazard categories provide valuable data on organizational behavior to focus on, as well as trends in safety monitoring and subsequent safety reporting (or lack thereof).